For a list of all WS courses and WS Approved courses, visit WS in the 2014-15 Calendar.

 The requirement for a course to be considered an "Approved Course" is that at least 50% of the reading material assigned in the course is connected to women's studies/gender studies subject matter, and that the student is permitted to write assignments from a feminist perspective.
 Please contact the coordinator if you are taking a course or have taken a course that meets this requirement and wish to have it considered as an approved

 This interdisciplinary course examines the history and contemporary politics of reproductive health policy within a reproductive justice framework as informed by feminist theories, perspectives, and activism.
 We consider how issues of sexuality, gender, race, class, and disability, or experiences of systemic violence and environmental racism affect our degree of reproductive justice.
-Particular attention is paid to the experiences of indigenous women and although references are made to reproductive issues internationally, whenever possible the focus is on a Canadian context.
+Particular attention is paid to the experiences of indigenous women, and whenever possible, the focus is on a Canadian context.

 WS301j Women and Environmental (In)Justice - Dr. K. Stote